probonopd/aarch64-squashfs-builder/README.md

 ## TODO

-* Get Xorg to work (as it does in @balbes150 Armbian by Oleg Ivanov)
+* Get Xorg to work (as it does in Armbian by Oleg Ivanov @150balbes)
 * Check the customizations in https://github.com/drtyhlpr/rpi23-gen-image and https://github.com/150balbes/Build-Armbian/blob/master/lib/distributions.sh
 * Check the issues tracker in this repository